 The first step towards improving your mental health starts with just a few words.

-As a psychotherapist and counsellor with over a decade’s worth of experience behind me, the last year has been a steep learning curve even for me.
+As experienced psychotherapists and counsellors, the last year has been a steep learning curve for us all.
 For so many of us, we have replaced the hustle and bustle of fast-paced lives with something slower, but being at home either alone, with a partner or housemate, and then a wider family, we have had to learn to adapt to changes in how we work, play, care for others, socialise and also take care of ourselves.
 For many of us, it has enabled us to simplify and pare down our routines, but we have also experienced the stresses involved with being at home more, the relationship struggles that can be highlighted or stem from that, as well as coping with the fact that an almost mystery virus has put a halt to our ordinary lives, as knew them.

 During lockdown, it has been a running theme that men often feel they need to be the strong protectors.
 It has been particularly difficult for men struggling with relationship issues, job changes and redundancy, physical health concerns, as well as caring for partners, children and parents requiring attention, whilst reducing the ability to engage in behaviours which aid mental stability: face-to-face communications, physical touch, and being able to participate in sporting events or team sports either as a competitor or a viewer.
 Everything from going to live gigs to attending a class you enjoy has stopped in terms of being physically present in one space.